BrianNathanWhite/BrianNathanWhite.github.io/_pages/teaching.md

 - **Statistical Modeling (THSS 732)**: Spring 2024

+  An introduction to the application of common types of generalized linear models.
+It includes linear regression, ANOVA, logistic regression, and Poisson regression.
+Additional topics include methods for analyzing longitudinal data including ANCOVA, mixed effects models, and survival analysis.
+Special topics cover methods for handling missing data and common statistical machine learning algorithms.

 - **Introduction to Biostatistics (THSS 730)**: Fall 2023

+  An introduction to statistical concepts and basic methodologies that are prevalent in biomedical literature.
+It includes discussion of descriptive statistics, probability, sampling distributions, hypothesis testing, simple linear regression, correlation, one-way analysis of variance, categorical data analysis, logistic regression, survival analysis, and nonparametric methods.

 ### The University of North Carolina at Chapel Hill